ozgurnew/working-copy/README.md

  Check datadog dashboard that is created.
  <br />

 Tested with a new datadog account and new Azure Account(Pay-As-You-Go subscription).
 (New Azure Accounts may not be allowed to directly use azure pipelines.
-Create a storage account on dashboard to solve this issue)
+Create a storage account on dashboard before running something on Azure Pipelines to solve this issue)